JerryfromBrooklyn/project/docs/FileStructureAndDependencies.md

 ### Image Viewing Flow

 1. User clicks on a thumbnail in `PhotoGrid.js` or `PhotoUploader.tsx`
+   - Thumbnails are now highly optimized for touch interactions on mobile devices
+   - Multiple click/touch handlers ensure reliable opening of the modal on all devices
 2. `SimplePhotoInfoModal.jsx` opens, showing the image initially.
 3. User can:
    - Toggle to the 'Details' view to see metadata, analysis, etc.
    - Toggle back to the 'Image' view.
    - Use the **Share** button (triggers native Web Share API).
    - Use the **Download** button.
+   - Use the **Delete** button (positioned next to the Close button) to move photo to trash.
    - Use the **Close** button.
-4. On mobile, the action buttons (Details/Image, Share, Download, Close) are arranged in a responsive 2x2 grid.
-On larger screens, they appear in a horizontal row.
+4. On mobile, the action buttons (Details/Image, Share, Download, Delete, Close) are arranged in a responsive grid.
+On larger screens, they appear in a horizontal row with the Delete button positioned directly next to the Close button for intuitive grouping of high-impact actions.
 5. User clicks close ('X' icon or Close button) to return to the previous screen.
+6. When users click "Delete", an iOS-style confirmation modal appears asking for confirmation before trashing the photo.

 ### Trash Management Flow